ionic-team/stencil-site/src/docs/config/overview.md

 Sourcemaps create a translation between Stencil components that are written in TypeScript/JSX and the resulting JavaScript that is output by Stencil.
 Enabling source maps in your project allows for an improved debugging experience for Stencil components.
-For example, they allow external tools (such as an Integrated Development Environment) to add breakpoints directly in the original source code.
-This allows you to 'step through' your code line-by-line, to inspect the values held in variables, to observe logic flow, and more.
+For example, they allow external tools (such as an Integrated Development Environment) to add breakpoints directly in the original source code, which allows you to 'step through' your code line-by-line, to inspect the values held in variables, to observe logic flow, and more.